 2009–2013 Florida Injury Prevention Strategic Plan

 The 2009–2013 Florida Injury Prevention Strategic Plan serves as a successor to Florida’s 2004–2008 Injury Prevention Strategic Plan, which is considered nationally as a model state plan.
-Florida is the first state injury prevention program to complete the implementation of an existing five–year strategic plan while drafting a successor plan.
+Florida was the first state injury prevention program to complete the implementation of an existing five–year strategic plan while drafting a successor plan.
 Planning for the 2009–2013 Florida Injury Prevention Strategic Plan began in October 2007 and continued throughout 2008.
 During this time, the Injury Prevention Section, FIPAC and goal team members developed by consensus this plan’s vision and mission statements, plus five data–driven goals and the associated strategies.

 2004-2008 Florida Injury Prevention Plan

 The Office of Injury Prevention facilitated and coordinated the 2004-2008 Florida Injury Prevention Plan with injury prevention stakeholders and other state agencies.
 The Department of Health Office of Injury Prevention served as the lead agency in facilitation and coordinating the strategic planning meetings for more than 220 injury prevention advocates and community partners who worked together to develop this plan.
 This plan was the first Injury Prevention State Plan since the late 1980s.
 The plan includes mission and vision statements, as well as goals and strategies to address injury prevention.